 “Skippen and I would play table tennis in the dining room when my parents weren’t home.
-Here.”
-He said, handing her the skillet and walking away from her to the other end of the long table.
+Here,” he offered, handing her the skillet and walking away from her to the other end of the long table.
 “We won't break anything of too much value.”

 Hermione just stood there with a skillet in her hand not sure of what to do.
 She didn’t play games.
 Ever.

 “There are no rules.
 It’s similar to Muggle table tennis, except our table is a half a mile longer and we have no little net.
 And you can bounce it off anything you want and it’s fair.
 The walls, the ceiling… whatever.”

 “I really don’t think we should be do…”

 “It’s coming to you, Granger,” he warned as threw the thing into the air and served it to her like a real game of tennis.

 But she just stood there in disbelief and didn’t even try to hit it back to him.
 It went flying passed her and bounced off the brick oven’s hearth and onto the floor somewhere.

 “You’re supposed to hit it back.
 Accio ball.”
 It returned to him and he caught it in mid-air.
 “What are you, afraid of it?
 Live a little, Granger.”

 “Alright, fine,” she said, preparing herself.
 She would not be afraid of a transformed dinner roll.